"Shoes? No, I can certainly afford them; I go barefoot for comfort."

 Quite definitely Truth in Television.
 In Real Life

 , many people go barefoot because they simply find it more comfortable than wearing shoes.
 This is backed up by an increasing amount of research, particularly on running, that not wearing shoes can dramatically reduce injury rates, while both barefooting and the use of minimalist shoes are steadily growing in various types of running.
-And, intuitively, if your feet smell or feel less pained upon taking off your shoes, you have to figure your body was in need of a little barefoot time.
+And, intuitively, if your feet smell or feel less pained upon taking off your shoes, you have to figure your body is in need of a little barefoot time.
 It may be easier for some in a rural area, as urban sidewalks and roads are quite abrasive to bare feet.
 And that's not limited to humans: horseshoes exist for the same reason.
 It also varies by region; some countries are more barefoot-friendly than others (Australia

 and New Zealand